iotaledger/integration-services/clients/frama-c-client/run-example/README.md

 4. If you choose to run the API locally, do not forget to start it!

 ## Usage
-1. Run the script: `npm run example`
+1. Run the script: `npm run start`